 The Recorded Live In Concert at Metropolis Studios, London album is a double CD + DVD package that had appeared

 the previous May as a DVD only release.
 The story behind the recording and the controversy that followed can be viewed here at the DVD page.

 The musicians that Nelson assembled for this one-off performance under the guise of The Gentlemen Rocketeers were: Theo Travis on flute and saxophone; Jon Wallinger on Keyboards and acoustic guitar; Steve Cook on keyboards; Dave Standeven on guitar; Dave Sturt on bass guitar; and Gavin Griffiths on drums.

 The rights to the audio and video recording at some point transferred to a company called Salvo, who re-packaged the whole show into a 2CD/DVD combo, released on 4 June 2012.
 The audio material was simultaneously released as a digital download with three video tracks.
 Salvo then followed this with a double vinyl edition issued on 28 April 2014, which loses the four tracks from Nelson's solo set that can be found on the DVD and 2CD/DVD editions.

-The album is still available in both 2CD/DVD and double vinyl editions, and as an (audio) download.
+The album has been discontinued, but is available as an (audio) download.